49V/Next-Job-Board/README.md

 Otherwise start with cloning the repo and changing into the appropriate directory.

-Next you should install bundler
+# (MANDATORY) Mandatory install assuming you have Ruby and Rails installed

+Install bundler
 ```
 gem install bundler
 ```